zhik/nyc-urban-heat-data-tiles/readme.md

 cp .env.example .env
 ```

 For data types 1-3 you can notebooks/scripts using your local machine's conda.
-For analytic scripts and script 4, you need use docker to install all the gdal and other dependencies.
+For analytic scripts (items that need gdal support) and script 4 (generating pmtiles), you need use docker.

 ### conda setup